jxnah7/project1-siteKitty/README.md

   Clicking confirm only works when one of the difficulties is selected

-  Create RNG luck game for main page
+  ✅Create RNG luck game for main page
     idea:
       easy mode random num = 1 through 5
         if guessed same as random num = win